gnunez-edwards/fake-job-postings-nlp/README.md

   - Support Vector Machines
   - Decision Trees
 - Ensemble methods to improve robustness
+- Use of GPT2 synthetic data to handle class imbalance in case of fraud class
 - Model evaluation using **precision, recall, and F1-score**, with particular emphasis on recall for fraudulent postings